Shibsterr/FABLAB_Accounting/README.md

 - [x] Add a forgot password button to login screen
 - [ ] Add certain screens if somethings missing (~~No Internet connection~~, No Equipment to show)
     - [ ] Make it also check ur mobile data.
+    - [ ] Screens that say if there are no tasks also add a loading screen when you open the app to hide the loading data
 - [x] Ability to add/plan events inside a calendar as an user / or assign tasks as a worker to another worker
 - [ ] Add icons to the home page buttons (Not required)
 - [x] Add settings (~~theme changer~~, ~~password changer/reset~~)